The wedding guide: how to pull off your outfit (1/4)

 Jordan

-Suspenders are not meant to be center stage.
-These are the strings of a theater that hold the decor in place.
+Suspenders are not meant to be on stage.
+They are the ropes of a theater that hold the scenery in place.

 They are a bit vulgar since they are functional in essence.
 This is the opposite status to the purely decorative tie and bow tie.

-The strap is beautiful when, standing up, you casually put your fist on your hip, throwing your jacket behind it and then we see it, its color resonates with the rest of your outfit.
+The strap looks great when, standing, you casually put your fist on your hip, throwing it behind your jacket and then it is seen, its color resonating with the rest of your outfit.

 © Artling

-Sober and discreet cufflinks are preferred.
-In a tuxedo-type evening outfit, it is obligatory.
+Sober and discreet cufflinks are to be preferred.
+In an evening outfit such as a tuxedo, it is mandatory.
 But not necessarily with a classic suit.
-It's your choice.
+It is your choice.
 (Lookbook Artling)

-Yes, but sober ones, whose brilliance does not jump in your face.
+Yes, but sober ones, whose brilliance does not jump out at you.

-It's the same thing for the watch.
-You should match the color of the bracelet to your shoes and belt if you wear them.
-Obviously, big, zealous watches have no place at a wedding.
+The same goes for the watch.
+You should match the color of the strap to your shoes and belt if you wear them.
+Obviously, big, flashy watches have no place at a wedding.
 And I ask the question: do they have a place anywhere at all?

-Finally, a few basic rules that are worth remembering
+Finally, some basic rules that are worth remembering

 • If you wear a suit vest: no belt underneath, it weighs down the silhouette.
-If your pants are the right size, they won't fall down.
+If your pants are the right size, they will not fall down.

-• The last button of the vest (at the bottom) should not be buttoned, to give you more freedom of movement and to make you feel comfortable in your clothes.
+• The last button of the vest (at the bottom) should not be buttoned, to give you more freedom of movement and to have the feeling of being comfortable in your clothes.

 • The jacket should cover your buttocks.
-Absolutely, it's classic.
-Otherwise at least half or three quarters of your buttocks.
+Completely, that's classic.
+If not, at least half or three-quarters of your buttocks.
 Nothing more ridiculous than a jacket that's too short

 • How to tie your bow tie?